 The kind of basic education provided by philosophical training is eminently useful in some major aspects of virtually any occupation.
+In fact,

-The skills acquired when studying philosophy (see Why Study Philosophy? ) are highly transferable in the job market.
+As the article shows, the skills acquired when studying philosophy (see Why Study Philosophy? ) are highly transferable in the job market.

 Studies show that employers value skills such as the ability to solve problems, to communicate effectively, to organize ideas, and to analyze complex data.